igama/docs.binaryedge.io/docs/modules.md

 ## Modules

 Below are all the modules available for scanning on the platform.
-All modules support _hostnames_, _IPv4 addresses_. _IPv6_ support is also available, but experimental.
+All modules support _hostnames_, _IPv4 addresses_ and _IPv6 addresses_.
 These modules are the same modules that feed our Host database.

 ### Service Identification